 Pose inquiries to guarantee a suitable pairing

-Dodge sources that champion looks over disposition or reject candor.
+Dodge sources that prioritise appearance over disposition or reject honesty.

 Cost of Possessing a Cane Corso